Pat Norman (activist): Activism

+Death

+Pat Norman died at an assisted living facility in Las Vegas, on August 4, 2022, at the age of 82.
+She had suffered from dementia for some time prior to her death.

 Awards

 The San Francisco Chapter of the National Organization for Women, 1987;

 Harvey Milk Lesbian and Gay Democratic Club, Community Achievement Award, May 1990;

 14th International AIDS Candlelight Memorial and Mobilization Award, Mobilization Against AIDS, May 1997;

 Certificate of Appreciation, The Greater Geary Boulevard Merchants Association (for her dedication and contributions made to the Merchants of Geary Boulevard, as President of Police Commission), 1998;

 Certificate of Honor, Board of Supervisors, 1998;

-Certificate of Appreciation, Police Commissioner, 1999 - (as the President of the Office of Citizen Complaints from 1996-1998);
+Certificate of Appreciation, Police Commissioner, 1999 - (as the President of the Office of Citizen Complaints from 1996 to 1998);

 California State Assembly, Certificate of Recognition, 2001;

 Native American AIDS Project, Certificate of Appreciation, 2003;

 In 2007, Pat Norman was honored with the San Francisco Pride's Lifetime Achievement Award and was the Grand Marshall for the San Francisco Pride Parade that year.
 Norman has also received numerous awards from places such as Ms., The Bay Area Women's Leadership Forum, San Francisco Mayors Dianne Feinstein and Art Agnos, the National Coalition of Black Lesbians and Gays, and Physicians for Human Rights.

-Whoopi Goldberg plays her in the 2017 miniseries about LGBT rights called When We Rise.
+Whoopi Goldberg played her in the 2017 miniseries about LGBT rights called When We Rise.